What is Guided Imagery?

 You may tear up, get a runny nose, cough, yawn, feel heaviness in your limbs, get tingling along the top of their scalp or in your hands and feet, or experience minor, involuntary muscle-movements.
 These are entirely normal responses.

-Other indicators of a strong response to imagery is unusual stillness, increased coloring in the face, and an ironing out of lines and wrinkles.
+Other indicators of a strong response to imagery are unusual stillness, increased coloring in the face, and an ironing out of lines and wrinkles.
 After some imagery, your voice will be deeper and lower, slower and more relaxed.

 Usually an imaging exercise, regardless of what it's for, will clear a headache, relieve stress, lift mood and reduce chronic pain.